Axial-SQL/AxialSqlTools/README.md

 - [**Script Object Definition**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Script-Object-Definition): Quickly generate scripts for the definition of selected objects directly from the selected query text.

+- **Sort Selected Text**: Select comma-separated fields or values (or a list of lines), then right-click and choose **Sort Selected Text Ascending** or **Sort Selected Text Descending**.
+Spacing, indentation, and line breaks are preserved.
+Numeric lists sort numerically; text sorts alphabetically without changing its case.
+Select only the list, without SQL comments or statement terminators.
+Available in the SQL editor context menu only.

 - [**Server Health Dashboard**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Server-Health-Dashboard): A quick overview of the server's most important metrics.

 - [**Table Data Compare**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Table-Data-Compare): Compare tables across SQL Server connections, inspect row and column differences, and generate or apply selected synchronization actions.